AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/read.md

 ### Parallel Scan

 DynamoDB supports parallel scans that are straightforward to use with EfficientDynamoDb.
-All you need to do is to decide number of scanning segments and pass it in `ToParallelAsyncEnumerable(...)` method.
+All you need to do is decide the number of scanning segments and pass it in `ToParallelAsyncEnumerable(...)` method.

 ```csharp
 var segmentsCount = 8;